cangokalp/mean-std/README.txt

 This will run graph_family experiments on _sr_ network families for node sizes 2^12 and 2^13 on problem instances a and b

+TODO:
+Provide dependency list - yaml file and instructions Instructions on how to run analysis.py